Is Microsoft really retiring the Control Panel from Windows? Let's take a look

 The existence of the two boards, the Control Panel and the Settings app, is not bothersome for Windows users, but each has advantages and disadvantages.
 They’re mainly focused on helping users navigate Windows, so their goal is more or less the same.

-Today, Microsoft officially hinted on a support page that the Control Panel’s days are numbered.
-The tech giant cites a shift towards a more streamlined and modern experience with the Settings app and says the Control Panel is currently being deprecated.
+Last week, Microsoft officially hinted on a support page that the Control Panel’s days are numbered.
+The tech giant cited a shift towards a more streamlined and modern experience with the Settings app and said the Control Panel was being deprecated.

 The Control Panel is in the process of being deprecated in favor of the Settings app, which offers a more modern and streamlined experience.